Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

     * _Mankind has been erased_.
 Expect people around you to vanish mid-sentence.
 Possibly including you, temporarily.

 * Consequences need to be Bandaged before they can recover.
 Bandaging a Continuum Consequence requires coming up with an **Explanation** of why the Consequence is now Bandaged, from the safety of the Continuum Indirection.
 Once a Consequence is Bandaged, things get better, but the Consequence is not fully healed.
-Full healing will take time.
+Full healing may take time.

   * Example of a Bandaged Moderate Consequence:

     * _The Bureaucracy won't answer_ becomes _Trouble on the waves_ or _Bureaucracy offices are closed for repairs_.
 The Bureaucracy is still there, but getting a call through won't be easy.

     * _Random Time Travelers have been erased from memories_ becomes _Passing for a Time Traveler has become easy_.
-People now remember Time Travelers, but they
+People now remember forgetting Time Travelers and branches of the Bureaucracy are taking advantage to infiltrate each other.

+  * Example of a Bandaged Major Consequence:

+    * _The Universe doesn't exist anymore_ becomes _Universe under reconstruction_.

 * These Tracks are shared by all Time Travellers present at a given Space·Time, whether PCs or NPCs.
 Consequently, NPCs may be busy both damaging the Continuum and Bandaging it.
+In fact, attempting to prevent or bandage damage to the Continuum is one of the rare occasions during which pretty much all Time Travelers will show a somewhat united front and suspend backstabbing long enough to avoid Something Very Bad.

 * Observable Contradictions, no matter how much good will went into creating them, are an attack against the robustness of the Continuum, and may therefore cause damage \(Stress/Consequences\).

-* The Continuum may be Taken Out, causing creation of a Pocket Continuum.
-That’s Bad.
-However, when the Continuum is Taken Out, any Stress and Consequences disappear immediately.
+* The Continuum may Concede at any time.
+This creates a Pocket Continuum, trapping any Time Traveler in the vicinity into the implosion.
+That's Bad.
+On the upside, Stress disappears immediately and Consequences are limited to the Pocket Continuum.

-* From the point of view of recovery, every scenario is a Conflict against the Continuum.
-Consequently:
+* If the Continuum is Taken Out, that's a Snafu.
+That's Really, Really Bad.
+I personally have no clue what's going to happen, but you're welcome to come up with ideas!
+Also, please hurt the characters.
+Nobody should want another Snafu.
+Well, nobody except the 0.001%, or that Mad Scientist over there, and perhaps a few Most Benevolent Administrators, oh, and possibly some members of the Time Hierarchy, or extremists from the Time Purity Patrols, or...
+Well, anyway, typically antagonists.

+* Fortunately, the Continuum recovers quickly – faster than the PCs:

+  * Continuum Stress is recovered at the end of conflicts.

-  * **Continuum Stress is recovered at the end of the scenario**, not before.
+* * **Continuum Stress is recovered at the end of the scenario**, not before.

   * **Minor Consequences are recovered at the end of the scenario**, not before.

-  * Once a Major Consequence is Bandaged, it may be recovered at the end of the next session
+  * Once a Major Consequence is Bandaged, it may be recovered **at the end of the next scenario**.
 * Continuum Consequences need to be Bandaged before they can recover.
 Bandaging a Continuum Consequence typically involves either fixing the issue in-game or coming up with an **Explanation** for why the Consequence is solved \(see below\) from the safety of the Continuum Indirection.

 * Once a Consequence is Bandaged

+### Setting Aspects

+* **The Continuum is Fragile**.
+Examples of compels:
+  * Call for a truce between branches of the Bureaucracy, long enough to Explain away an Observable Contradiction or a Consequence.
+  * Get a damaged Continuum to Concede, creating an implosive Pocket Continuum.
+  * Convince Time Travelers to please not shoot.

 ### Built-in Stunts